Json Schema

 ],

-echo "Weather in {$response['location']}:\n";
+echo "Weather in {$data['location']}: {$data['conditions']}, {$data['current_temperature']}C\n";

-foreach ($response['forecast'] as $day) {
+foreach ($data['forecast'] as $day) {

 }

-- The model structures its response to match the schema
+- The model structures its response to match the schema.

-Provider support for JSON Schema varies:
+Provider support for JSON Schema varies significantly:

 When to Use JSON Schema Mode¶